blues/app-accelerators/76-untethered-trailer-chassis-fleet-tracker/README.md

 **GPS suppression.** The firmware issues `card.location.mode {"mode":"off"}` on each MOVING→PARKED arrival and `card.location.mode {"mode":"periodic"}` on each PARKED→MOVING departure — a parked trailer never runs the GPS module.
 Given trailers spend the majority of their lives at docks, yards, and distribution centers, this explicit GPS gating is the single biggest power saving in the system.

 **Voltage-variable sync.** `hub.set` is configured with `voutbound:"high:60;normal:120;low:360;dead:0"` — as the solar battery drains, the cellular outbound sync interval stretches from 1 hour to 6 hours, then suspends entirely if the battery is critically depleted.
-Transition events use `sync:true` to request priority delivery regardless of the outbound schedule; on cellular this wakes the radio immediately, while on NTN it queues the note for the next satellite transmission opportunity rather than suspending delivery entirely.
+Transition events use `sync:true` to request priority delivery regardless of the outbound schedule; on cellular this wakes the radio immediately, while on NTN it queues the Note for the next satellite transmission opportunity rather than suspending delivery entirely.

 ### 7.6 Retry and error handling